I. Introduction

 A. Research Thesis: Convergence in Conduct, Divergence in Structure

-This analysis posits that FL 51/2023 successfully achieves functional convergence with international best practices by mitigating the extreme risks associated with the prior law, notably by implementing a near-universal stay for secured creditors5 and adopting a proportional, conduct-based liability standard (Article 246)6, thereby eliminating the punitive, outcome-based trigger of the 20% deficit rule.2
+This analysis posits that FL 51/2023 successfully achieves functional convergence with international best practices by mitigating the extreme risks associated with the prior law, notably by implementing a near-universal stay for secured creditors and adopting a proportional, conduct-based liability standard (Article 246, FL 51/2023), thereby eliminating the punitive, outcome-based trigger of the 20% deficit rule.

 B. Analytical Methodology: Lex Specialis and Comparative Institutionalism

-This article employs a comparative institutional approach, assessing the core restructuring mandates, procedural efficiency (timeline and stay) and the limitation of managerial liability (veil piercing and wrongful trading), across the Civil Law (Mainland) and lex specialis Common Law (DIFC/ADGM) jurisdictions.
-The analysis is framed around the scholarly understanding of the “rescue culture” 9 and the required level of legal certainty demanded by global finance, drawing upon established legal commentary and practitioner texts.
+This article assesses the core restructuring mandates, procedural efficiency (timeline and stay) and the limitation of managerial liability (veil piercing and wrongful trading), across the Civil Law (Mainland) and lex specialis Common Law (DIFC/ADGM) jurisdictions.
+The analysis is framed around the current understanding of the “rescue culture” and the required level of legal certainty demanded by global finance.

 II.
 Procedural Timelines and the Universal Stay Paradigm

-The effectiveness of a restructuring regime hinges on its ability to impose an immediate, robust stay on creditor action, thereby preserving the enterprise value.10 FL 51/2023 marks a significant departure from the 2016 law by addressing its primary procedural weakness—the secured creditor carve-out.
+The effectiveness of a restructuring regime hinges on its ability to impose an immediate stay on creditor action, thereby preserving the enterprise value.
+FL 51/2023 marks a significant departure from the 2016 law by addressing its primary procedural weakness, the secured creditor carve-out.

 A. The New Timelines: Balancing Discipline and Flexibility